OM-EL/projet3/README.md

 > These loops constituted a compromise of the Gas Dos limit type's security.
 In order to prevent some functions from being called too early in the process, I also added some requirements to them.

 ### Documentation

-> The natspec standard has been applied to the smart contract source code.

 I've been able to generate a documentation directly from Remix to review the comliance of the format.
 This documentation can be checked here :